-- 6.6.2 Clause 6.6.1 shall not apply where the overtime is continuous with the start or finish of ordinary working time. - 6.6.3 Clause 6.6.1 shall not apply in cases where it is customary for the employee to return to the employer's premises to perform a specific job outside the employee's ordinary working hours.
+6.6.2 Clause 6.6.1 shall not apply where the overtime is continuous with the start or finish of ordinary working time.

+6.6.3 Clause 6.6.1 shall not apply in cases where it is customary for the employee to return to the employer's premises to perform a specific job outside the employee's ordinary working hours or at double the base rate of pay.